 There are many ways to be involved with the Bowdoin Student Government:

-PUBLIC COMMENT TIME: Firstly, if running in elections or applying for appointed positions isn’t your thing, everyone is welcome at our BSG Assembly meetings every Wednesday at 8:30pm in Daggett Lounge, Thorne Hall – the first 15 minutes of each meeting are dedicated to Public Comment Time and we can extend that time if there is something pressing to talk about.
+PUBLIC COMMENT TIME: Firstly, if running in elections or applying for appointed positions isn’t your thing, everyone is welcome at our BSG Assembly meetings every Wednesday at 8:30pm in Lancaster Lounge, Moulton Union – the first 15 minutes of each meeting are dedicated to Public Comment Time and we can extend that time if there is something pressing to talk about.
 You can also email any member of the Assembly or the Class Councils with any concerns you may have!

 BECOMING A MEMBER: If you’d like to become a member, there are two concurrently meeting bodies that oversee the overall functioning of the BSG – the full BSG Assembly and the Class Councils: